SICGames/TBChestTracker/README.md

 - Portion of the screen may not be successfully screen shot for OCR to read it correctly.
 NO customization at this time has been added.
 If everything works, MATH works then.
 - Buttons may not do anything because they haven't been programmed to do so.
 ## How to install
-- Download released zip file or installer
+- Download installer from releases section.
-- if zip file is downloaded, extract zipped contents into a folder and launch program.
 ## Launched Program and now what?
 - Click first button "Clan Manager" to create your clan database.
 - CLick on + icon to create new clan.